rdegges/rdegges-blog/articles/2010/a-technical-introduction-to-the-asterisk-gate.md

 ## AGI Hello World Application

 In the previous section, we looked at an AGI call log.
-Now let’s examine the AGI application which ran and generated that call log.
+Now let's examine the AGI application which ran and generated that call log.
 What follows is an extremely simple AGI application which simply outputs “hello, world!” to the AGI debug output.